 What is legal practice management software?

-1. Is it a challenge for your attorneys to share and reconcile case information between multiple systems and applications?
+1. Does your team have trouble sharing and reconciling case information across multiple systems and applications?

-Information management is an important part of running a firm.
-You cannot afford for documents to get lost, misplaced, or misfiled, so having an effective information organization system is paramount.
-The best legal practice management solutions act as a central hub or repository for all client, calendaring, task, and billing information — tying everything to a single case record.
-Better access, management, and control over information makes it easier for your attorneys to do their job and grow their portfolio.
+You can’t afford for documents to get lost, misplaced, or misfiled.
+The best legal solutions operate as a central hub for all client, calendaring, task, and billing information — tying everything to a single case record.
+The better your access, management, and control, the more time your staff and attorneys will have to do their jobs.

-2. Are your attorneys spending too much time managing invoices and other legal accounting activities?
+2. Does your firm spend too much time on invoices and other legal accounting chores?

-3. Are your attorneys wasting energy on the completion of monotonous tasks that could be easily automated?
+3. Does your firm waste too much energy on recurring tasks that could be easily automated?

 4. Can your attorneys easily access important information outside the office?

-How to choose the right law practice management software for your firm
+How to choose the right legal practice management software for your firm

 Cloud-based practice management software